TheM1ddleM1n/Waddle/SECURITY.md

 ## Reporting a Vulnerability

-**Do not open a public GitHub issue for security vulnerabilities.**
+**Do NOT open a public GitHub issue for security vulnerabilities.**

 Report privately via one of: